-This easy-to-use guide is designed to assist adult educators in delivering the Say Something program.
-It includes tips for getting started; key messages and action steps to emphasize in the classroom or at an assembly; and ideas, activities and resources for supporting young people in carrying out Say Something throughout the year.
+This easy-to-use guide is designed to assist adult educators in delivering and sustaining the Say Something program.
+It includes tips for getting started; key messages and action steps to emphasize; and ideas, activities and resources for supporting young people in carrying out Say Something throughout the year.

-This easy-to-use guide is designed to assist youth ambassador or peer leaders in delivering the Say Something program.
-It includes tips for getting started; key action steps and messages to emphasize; and ideas, activities and resources that young people can do throughout the year to carry Say Something forward.
+This easy-to-use guide is designed to assist peer leaders and SAVE Promise Club members in sustaining Say Something throughout the year.
+It includes tips for getting started; key action steps and messages to emphasize; and ideas, activities and resources that young people can do throughout the year to carry Say Something forward and create a culture of "upstanders."

 This easy-to-use guide is designed for community organizations and leaders.
 By providing this guide, we aim to continue the conversation beyond school to reach youth and connect with them where they are.